 \subsubsection{No-signaling and independence}

 Correlations in networks can be characterised subject only to minimal physical constraints, namely only by the independence of the sources and by the no-signaling principle.
-While noting that also other tools apply to this task (\citealp{Renou2019,Beigi2022}; see also Section~\ref{sec:networks:topology}), inflation methods present a systematic hierarchy approach for the purpose.
-The principles for NSI inflation were already put forward in the original work \cite{Wolfe2019}: not only physical systems cannot be cloned but also the compatibility relations between the measurements that are performed on the physical states distributed are not characterised.
-This, in practice, means that measurement devices receive only one copy of each relevant system.
-These two requirements constrain significantly the set of allowed inflations (see, e.g., Fig.~\ref{fig:ginf}).
-The characterisation of correlations compatible with NSI inflations can be formulated in terms of a single linear program for each inflation.
+While noting that other tools also apply to this task (\citealp{Renou2019,Beigi2022}; see also Section~\ref{sec:networks:topology}), inflation methods present a systematic hierarchy approach for the purpose.
+The principles for NSI inflation were already put forward in the original work \cite{Wolfe2019}: not only can physical systems not be cloned, but also the compatibility relations between the measurements that are performed on the physical states distributed are not characterised.
+This means, in practice, that measurement devices receive only one copy of each relevant system.
+These two requirements significantly constrain the set of allowed inflations (see, e.g., Fig.~\ref{fig:ginf}).
+The characterisation of correlations compatible with NSI inflations can be formulated in terms of a single LP for each inflation.